Slaain/Portfolio_2024/README.md

 - update `src/lib/index.scss` for custom styling.
 - update `static/favicon.ico` to customize the tab's icon.

-Feel free to explore and hack the template to yours needs if you feel like it.
+Feel free to explore and hack the template to your needs if you feel like it.

 Before deploying to `GitHub Pages`: